romanz/electrs/doc/config.md

 The Toml-formatted config files ([an example here](config_example.toml)) are (from lowest priority to highest): `/etc/electrs/config.toml`, `~/.electrs/config.toml`, `./electrs.toml`.

 The options in highest-priority config files override options set in lowest-priority config files.
+If loading these files is undesirable (common in case of protected systemd services), use the `--skip-default-conf-files` argument to prevent it.

 **Environment variables** override options in config files and finally **arguments** override everythig else.